miled/wordpress-social-login/readme.md

 #### What's next

 - [ ] Accounts linking/mapping
-- [ ] Attempt to recognize other Social Plugins users
 - [ ] User moderation will be fully implemented and no longer needs TML.
 - [ ] ..